folm/FolmPay/README.md

 Using a tool like [Bitcore PlayGround](http://bitcore.io/playground) all wallet addresses can be generated.
 (TIP: Use the `Address` section for P2PKH address type wallets and `Multisig Address` for P2SH address type wallets).
 For multisig addresses, the required number of signatures (key `m` on the export) is also needed to recreate the addresses.

-BIP45 note: All addresses generated at BWS with BIP45 use the 'shared cosigner index' (2147483647) so NavPay address indexes look like: `m/45'/2147483647/0/x` for main addresses and `m/45'/2147483647/1/y` for change addresses.
+BIP45 note: All addresses generated at BWS with BIP45 use the 'shared cosigner index' (2147483647) so FolmPay address indexes look like: `m/45'/2147483647/0/x` for main addresses and `m/45'/2147483647/1/y` for change addresses.

-Since version 1.5, NavPay uses the root `m/48'` for hardware multisignature wallets.
+Since version 1.5, FolmPay uses the root `m/48'` for hardware multisignature wallets.
 This was coordinated with Ledger and Trezor teams.
 While the derivation path format is still similar to BIP44, the root was in order to indicate that these wallets are not discoverable by scanning addresses for funds.
 Address generation for multisignature wallets requires the other copayers extended public keys.

 ## Bitcore Wallet Service

 FolmPay depends on [Bitcore Wallet Service](https://github.com/folm/bitcore-wallet-service) (BWS) for blockchain information, networking and Copayer synchronization.
 A BWS instance can be setup and operational within minutes or you can use a public instance like `https://bws.bitpay.com`.
-Switching between BWS instances is very simple and can be done with a click from within NavPay.
-BWS also allows NavPay to interoperate with other wallets like [Bitcore Wallet CLI] (https://github.com/bitpay/bitcore-wallet).
+Switching between BWS instances is very simple and can be done with a click from within FolmPay.
+BWS also allows FolmPay to interoperate with other wallets like [Bitcore Wallet CLI] (https://github.com/bitpay/bitcore-wallet).

 ## Hardware Wallet Support